Even with helpful partners, moms do most of the behind the scenes thinking when it comes to managing the house.

 I tell him what time to pick up the kids and who has what practice when.
 Without me, there wouldn't be dishwasher pods or garbage bags, and there certainly wouldn't be toothpaste for brushing or new library books for bedtime stories.

 This, my fellow moms, is why we are tired.
-Not because we don’t have help or get enough sleep—well, there is that.

-But there is also the fact that mom brain is a real thing, and if you’re nodding along with me—congratulations, you, too, are suffering from it.
+There's also the fact that mom brain is a real thing, and if you're nodding along with me—congratulations, you, too, are suffering from it.

 That endless running to-do list is called the mental load.
 It is heavy, and in most families, it is carried by the mom.